 - Install a smart thermostat to track and optimize your energy use.

 - Install shade screens on your west-, south- and east-facing windows.
-Build your own, or have them professionally installed.
+Do it yourself or have them professionally installed.

 - Plant shade trees in your yard.

-- Increase your pool’s energy-efficiency by installing a pool pump timer, keeping your filter and basket(s) clean and chemicals balanced.
+- Increase your pool’s energy efficiency by installing a variable-speed pool pump and keeping your filter and basket(s) clean and your chemicals balanced.

 - Weatherize your doors and windows.